paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-015-appropriation-accounting.md

 In subsection (b), the words “balance of an appropriation or fund” are substituted for “unexpended funds” for clarity and consistency in the revised chapter.

 #### Quarterly Reports
 Pub.
+L. 117–103, div.
+H, title V, § 524, Mar.
+15, 2022, 136 Stat.
+500, provided that: “Not later than 30 days after the end of each calendar quarter, beginning with the first month of fiscal year 2022 the Departments of Labor, Health and Human Services and Education and the Social Security Administration shall provide the Committees on Appropriations of the House of Representatives and Senate a report on the status of balances of appropriations: Provided, That for balances that are unobligated and uncommitted, committed, and obligated but unexpended, the monthly reports shall separately identify the amounts attributable to each source year of appropriation (beginning with fiscal year 2012, or, to the extent feasible, earlier fiscal years) from which balances were derived.”

+Similar provisions were contained in the following prior appropriation acts:

+Pub.
 L. 116–260, div.
 H, title V, § 525, Dec.
 27, 2020, 134 Stat.
-1626, provided that: “Not later than 30 days after the end of each calendar quarter, beginning with the first month of fiscal year 2021 the Departments of Labor, Health and Human Services and Education and the Social Security Administration shall provide the Committees on Appropriations of the House of Representatives and Senate a report on the status of balances of appropriations: Provided, That for balances that are unobligated and uncommitted, committed, and obligated but unexpended, the monthly reports shall separately identify the amounts attributable to each source year of appropriation (beginning with fiscal year 2012, or, to the extent feasible, earlier fiscal years) from which balances were derived.”

-Similar provisions were contained in the following prior appropriation acts:
+1626.

 Pub.
 L. 116–94, div.
 A, title V, § 525, Dec.
 20, 2019, 133 Stat.
 2611.